sessionIdentifier

 [ui createTransactionViewControllerWithSessionIdentifier:@"sessionIdentifier" completed:^(UIViewController *controller, MPUTransactionResult result, MPTransaction *transaction) { if (result == MPUTransactionResultApproved) { // Payment was approved! } else { // Payment was declined/aborted! } }];

-On Android,
+On Android, provide the

 to